triplebob/pcd-refset-watcher/README.md

 # PCD RefSet Monitor

-Automated monitoring for NHS Digital Primary Care Domain (PCD) TRUD reference set updates.
+Automated monitoring for NHS Digital Primary Care Domain (PCD) refset updates.

 ## Overview

-This tool monitors the NHS Digital PCD RefSet Power BI dashboard for new TRUD releases and automatically creates GitHub issues when updates are detected.
+This tool monitors the NHS Digital PCD RefSet Power BI dashboard for new refset releases and automatically creates GitHub issues when updates are detected.

 ## How It Works

-1. **Scheduled Checks**: Runs automatically Monday, Wednesday, and Friday at 7 AM GMT
+1. **Scheduled Checks**: Runs automatically daily at 7 AM GMT
 2. **API Query**: Queries the Power BI dashboard API for the current release version
 3. **Change Detection**: Compares against the stored version
 4. **Notifications**: Creates a GitHub issue when a new version is detected